CFuturemediageek/Performative_Bash/README.md

 # Performative Bash

+These notes are an interesting compilation from docs, things I have experimented with from forums and take aways from experienced admin as I seek the most efficient and ultimate truths.
 A collection of Bash scripts, Linux notes, and RHCSA practice material that I have personally compiled and ran through in personal sit down practice / deep diving.

 # Contents